alicexue/fmri-pipeline/README.md

 ## Requirements:

 #### For downloading data from Flywheel:
-- Have the Flywheel Python SDK installed (see link [here](https://flywheel-io.github.io/core/branches/master/python/getting_started.html)).
+- Have the [Flywheel Python SDK](https://flywheel-io.github.io/core/branches/master/python/getting_started.html) installed to download fmriprep outputs from Flywheel.
 - Have your Flywheel API key handy (see your user profile)
-- To export raw BIDS, you must have [Docker](https://docs.docker.com/install/#cloud) installed and running
+- To export raw BIDS, you must have [Docker](https://docs.docker.com/install/#cloud) installed and running and the [Flywheel CLI](https://docs.flywheel.io/pages/viewpage.action?pageId=983739) installed.
+Make sure to log into the CLI with your API key.

 #### For running fmri analyses: